shuck

 Getting Started

-• ⚡ 20x faster than ShellCheck, with built-in caching for incremental runs
+• โšก Lint 20-100x faster than ShellCheck in benchmarked runs, with per-file caching for incremental checks.

-• 🐚 Multi-dialect support for bash, sh/POSIX, dash, ksh, mksh, and zsh
+• ๐Ÿš Work across bash, sh/POSIX, dash, ksh, mksh, and zsh from the same binary.

 Installation